-We are concentrated in the copper/gold/silver mining industry, and as such, the Corporation's success will be sensitive to changes in, and the Corporation's performance will depend to a greater extent on, the overall condition of the copper/gold/silver mining industry.
+Filo Mining is concentrated in the copper/gold/silver mining industry, and as such, the Corporation's success will be sensitive to changes in, and the Corporation's performance will depend to a greater extent on, the overall conditions of the copper/gold/silver mining industry.
 The Corporation's business may be negatively impacted by fluctuations in the copper/gold/silver mining industry generally.
-The Corporation may be susceptible to an increased risk of loss, including losses due to adverse occurrences affecting us more than the market as a whole, as a result of the fact that the Corporation's projects and properties are concentrated in the copper/gold/silver mining sector.
+The Corporation may be susceptible to an increased risk of loss, including losses due to adverse occurrences affecting us more than the market as a whole, as a result of the fact that the Corporation's properties are concentrated in the copper/gold/silver mining section.